markkuleinio/wireshark-zabbix-dissectors/README.md

 - Code assumes Zabbix-generated "compact" form of JSON (no extra spaces or line feeds)
 - Not all Zabbix component combinations have been tested or implemented
+- Lua dissector performance is not as good as in C dissectors

 ## Links to relevant Zabbix documentation